 There are many other disturbing events that have taken place in the span of twelve months such as denigrating the press and hence attacking the First Amendment (see the "fake news" insult), putting in danger the health benefits of millions of Americans, having an aggressive foreign policy, putting in danger the Middle East peace, etc.

 But above all, as reported in the press and through contacts with friends and colleagues in the United States, we are witnessing cracks in the fabric of your nation.
 There is starting to be a climate of hate and division, more and more people suffer from depression, and some long-standing friendships are breaking up.

 This said, and despite all of this, we remain convinced that the United States will pull through.
 This is because of its institutions, notably its system of checks and balances, and because of its people with their many qualities (openness, friendliness, fairness, caring for others, and mutual respect).

 As your country recovers, those of us who know you so well, and who wish you well, will be with you all the way, and will do what we can to help you along.

 This is because we care about you, America!

 Les Opinions publiées par Le Temps sont issues de personnalités qui s’expriment en leur nom propre.
-Ils ne représentent nullement la position du Temps.
+Elles ne représentent nullement la position du Temps.